Inniscarra Lake Fishing Information

 Inniscarra Lake is one of two lowland lakes created by the Electricity Supply Board in 1956 and covers and area of over 530 ha.
-Not all is fishable; there are over 26 miles of bankside.
-Inniscarra Lake forms an integral part of the River Lee system and offers the coarse angler excellent fishing in beautiful settings.
+Not all the bank is accessible but there are many fishable sections to choose from.

-Inniscarra Lake is suited to coarse angling with its gently sloping banks and optimum water depths.
-A wide range of fishing tackle can be used including poles – with large 5 to 10 gram pole floats, feeder rods, open ended feeders, open faced reels with 3lb and 4lb line and hooks ranging in size from 10 to 16.
+Inniscarra Lake is particularly suited to coarse angling with its gently sloping banks and optimum water depths.
+A wide range of fishing tackle and techniques can be used.
+The most popular methods are pole fishing at lengths between 4m and 13m depending on depth and conditions for the roach and hybrids, and also feeder fishing with open ended feeders which can be very effective for Bream, Hybrids and Roach.
+Reel line 4lb to 6lb and hooks ranging in size from 10 to 16 are most often used.
+Baits for both methods are red maggots, casters, worm and sweetcorn.
 The region’s mild climate allows year-round fishing and weather conditions generally present little problem to the angler.

 The South Western Regional Fisheries Board introduced 200 adult Bream into the upper Carrigadrohid Lake in 1974; however it was not until 15 years later that large stocks of Bream were discovered in the lower Inniscarra Lake.
-Today excellent shoals exist through Inniscarra Lake with catches in excess of 100lb and fish weighing in at over 7lb are not uncommon.
+Today there are shoals of Bream throughout the lake plus huge numbers of Roach, Hybrids and Perch.

-- The Innisleena Section – 1 mile west of the Inniscarra Dam on the northern shore (stop at the small parking area beside the waters edge and fish the deep water to the east of the dissused roadway).
+- Innisleena – 1 mile west of the Inniscarra Dam on the north bank (stop at the small parking area beside the waters edge and fish the deep water to the east of the disused roadway).

-- The Dripsey Arm – West of Griffins Garden Centre, turn down into bankside car park, fish either east or west from car park.
+- The Dripsey Arm (Garden Centre) – West of Griffins Garden Centre, turn down into bankside car park, fish either east or west from car park.

-- Rooves Bay/Greenway – The small bay 600 yds east from Rooves Bridge.
+- The Greenway – The small bay 600 yds east from Rooves Bridge.
 (Car park and pathway with stiles).

 - The Fish Farm – Easily accessible concrete platform, with good parking.

-- St. John’s – Located on the way from Coachford to Macroom, turn left opposite the cemetry.
+- St. John’s (The Graveyard) – Located on the way from Coachford to Macroom, turn left opposite the cemetry.

 - The Caumruad – An easily accessible shallow weedy area (beside the main road east of Carrigadrohid Village).